emilyhorsman/bikeblog/content/posts/crankbrothers-stamp-7-bearing-replacement/index.md

   - maintenance
 title: Crankbrothers Stamp 7 Bearing Replacement
 summary: Replacing the polymer igus bearings on my pedal!
+resources:
+  - src: "*16x9*"
+    params:
+      alt: A variety of pedal components arranged in the right order for assembly
 ---

 I got a [refresh kit](https://www.crankbrothers.com/collections/pedal-accessories/products/pedal-refresh-kit-stamp-7-11) for my pedals and just serviced them — no more play!
 Here's the pedal before service.